Dj-Polyester/CMP-SampleApp/README.md

 Kotlin and Java projects use a build automation tool called *Gradle*.
 Gradle organizes files as projects in hierarchical manner expressed as `:subproject:subsubproject:...`.
 Each project has its own configuration in a `build.gradle` file located in its root directory.
 These projects can be included in a `settings.gradle` file and `gradle projects` give list of all these projects within a directory.
-The developer doesn't need to install Gradle manually as a binary (`gradlew`) is provided with each KMP and Android project.
+The developer doesn't need to install Gradle manually as a binary (`gradlew`) is provided with each KMP and Android project. `android_debug` script handles all of these by itself.
+It also includes some preprocessing steps for a pipeline with less warnings and errors.

 ## Android